suhasagg/flightPath-main/README.md

 }
 ```

-1)Three Algorithms are available for benchmarking
+Three Algorithms are available for benchmarking

 a)Search_Best_Time
   (Lexicographic Flight path is generated)